QR Code Size Guide: Minimum Dimensions for Every Scanning Distance in 2026

 Remember that complex QR codes with lots of data need to be larger than simple ones.
 A code containing a short URL can be smaller than one with contact information or WiFi credentials.

 Getting QR code size right transforms frustrating scanning experiences into seamless connections.
 Start with the distance-divided-by-10 formula, choose the right format for your medium, and always test before finalizing.
 With OwnQR's tools, you can create codes that work perfectly at any scale—from business cards to building-sized displays.
-Try it today with free static codes or lifetime dynamic codes for $15.
+Try it today with free static codes or lifetime dynamic codes for $15, leveraging our $15 lifetime pricing for cost-effective, long-term solutions.

 Tags